 Unforeseen Expenses in ERP Projects

-These costs are avoidable but often unexpected.
+These hidden costs of ERP system implementations are avoidable but often unexpected.
 Unexpected costs can arise at any stage of an ERP implementation, from initial planning to post-implementation support.
 Identifying and mitigating risks early can save organizations from budget overruns and project delays.

 Scope Creep